GeoscienceAustralia/dea-knowledge-hub/setup/Sandbox/sandbox.rst

 The JupyterLab interface consists of the main work area (right-hand panel), the left sidebar (containing a file browser and other useful features), and a menu bar along the top.
 The main work area is where Jupyter notebooks will be displayed once opened.
-By default, the Launcher is displayed, which allows you to open new files.
+By default, the Launcher is displayed, which allows you to create new files.

 .. image:: /_static/Sandbox/sandbox-jupyterlab-startup.png
    :align: center